shreyapuff/shreyapuff/README.md

 ### ☁️ Personality Peek

 - 🐇 Pastel-coded with a bloomcore soul
-- 🎧 Lofi, rain, and Ghibli while coding
+- 🎧 Ghibli ambience + rain for focus
-- 🧁 UI should feel kind, not just look clean
+- 🧁 UI should feel kind, not just clean

 <!-- 🌈 Footer Wave -->
 <p align="center">